ttelang/Educative/README.md

 * Don’t miss the **29.47% AI April Sale**—it stacks with other deals.

 [![Discount button](https://github.com/user-attachments/assets/9a606b6f-c796-4d96-bad1-e3771495cfcc)](https://www.educative.io/unlimited?aff=BbLr)

+## [20% OFF] Exclusive Educative DevOps Sale

+Educative offers an exclusive **20% discount on standard, premium, and premium plus subscriptions** for a limited time.
+You can also use this coupon code for the two-year subscription plan.

 ## Educative Memorial Day Sale – Flat 33% OFF